Are individuals with cerebral palsy more likely to experience hearing loss?

 - incoherent responses

-Treatments for Hearing Loss in Cerebral Palsy Patients
+Treatments for Hearing Loss in Individuals with Cerebral Palsy

-Surgery is performed to remove whatever is blocking sound from reaching the inner ear.
+If hearing loss is caused by problems with the ears, surgery may be recommended to remove whatever is blocking sound from reaching the inner ear.

 This can include problems like deformity, dysfunction from head trauma, fluid buildup, tumors, and otosclerosis (a bone growth disorder).

-Doctors might prescribe antibiotics or antifungal medications to treat ear infections and fluids.
+Doctors may prescribe antibiotics or antifungal medications to treat ear infections and fluids.

 Powerful steroids may also be used either orally or by injection to reduce inflammation and swelling in the ear.

-Hearing aids are devices that you place on your ear to amplify sound and hear more clearly.
+Hearing aids are devices that are placed on the ear to amplify sound, allowing individuals to hear more clearly.

 They don’t heal ear damage, but as long as the individual wears their hearing aid, they should be able to hear much better.